Skip to content

 What Is an Asset Inventory?

-Definition of an asset inventory, how it differs from an asset register, and the steps organisations follow to count and record everything they own.
+What an asset inventory is, how it differs from an asset register, what fields to include, a worked example, and how to count everything you own.

 AMPthilly Updated